 The main reason we went to Burnie was to see the Little Penguins.
 In Burnie, they have an observation center and in the evenings they provide guided tours that are 100% free of charge.

-The guides are absolutely knowledgable and answer all the questions you have.
+The guides are very knowledgable and answer all the questions you have.
 They also tell you more about the cycle penguins go through each year, from nesting to pairing to breeding and to letting go of their young.

 The most amazing thing about viewing penguins here is that you can get so close without disturbing them.
-There is a fence built along the beach to keep the penguins safe in their environment and not everywhere in town.
+There is a fence built along the beach to keep the penguins safe in their environment and not roam everywhere in town.

-There are quite some nests right next to the fence and you can easily photograph the babies without having a crazy expensive zoom lens on your camera!
+There are some nests right next to the fence and you can easily photograph the babies without having a crazy expensive zoom lens on your camera!
 Make sure to not use your flash!
 Once it gets dark, the penguins return from the sea to feed their babies, which is a spectacle to watch.

 Places to stay